 "(I) just pulled over.
 I went to help him, then he told me he was a Chiefs player.
 I didn't know he was a Chiefs player.
 I looked at him as a normal person and hoped he would do the same for me like I did for him."

 After the Chiefs defeated the Colts, 31-13, to advance to the AFC Championship game against the New England Patriots, Allen reached out to find his mysterious savior on Twitter.
-He pledged AFC Championship tickets to the title game in Arrowhead Stadium, and thanks to the power of social media, Dave will get the chance to attend a Kansas City Chiefs game for the first time.
+The Chiefs guard pledged AFC Championship tickets to the title game in Arrowhead Stadium, and thanks to the power of social media, Dave got the chance to attend a Kansas City Chiefs game for the first time.